Protect Your Agency’s Machine Identities

 The Continuous Diagnostics and Mitigation (CDM) program outlines specific requirements for the use and management of encryption in BOUND E guidelines.
 As you extend encryption deeper into your agency, you’ll need the ability to monitor and protect the keys and certificates that govern the identity and authenticity of your agency’s machines and the data they transmit.

-Currently under evaluation by the National Information Assurance Partnership’s (NIAP) Common Criteria Testing Laboratory (CCTL), the Venafi Trust Protection platform helps Federal agencies manage and secure the cryptographic keys and digital certificates that make up machine identities.
+Having earned Common Criteria Certification from the National Information Assurance Partnership’s (NIAP) Common Criteria Testing Laboratory (CCTL), the Venafi Trust Protection platform helps Federal agencies manage and secure the cryptographic keys and digital certificates that make up machine identities.
 Using the Venafi platform, agencies can efficiently orchestrate the entire machine identity lifecycle, keeping communications between machines secure and private.
 This in-depth intelligence can help your agency sidestep the failures in cryptographic devices and mechanisms that have contributed to past security breaches at government agencies.

 Built to withstand the rigors of even the most classified “high side” networks, the Venafi platform will help you comply with mandates that pertain to protecting machine identities.